 Well, Italians have every right to be righteous about coffee.
 They’re masters of it.

 It’s all about the perfect balance.
 You have to get the perfect roast, the perfect grind, and the perfect amount of barometric pressure.
-You also need to master the number of coffee grounds and the temperature of the steam.
+You also need to master the amount of coffee grounds and the temperature of the steam.

 But there’s one thing that undeniably makes Italian coffee so good.
 It’s how the beans are roasted.